 Content marketing is an approach based on attracting prospects, not selling to them; on being audience-centric, not company- or product-centric.
 It’s not about slick advertising or hard-sell product pitches.
 Instead, your tactic is to deliver content that addresses your audience’s informational needs and questions at every step of the customer journey, whether they’re at the beginning—researching best practices or solutions to a problem—or close to a purchase decision and evaluating vendors.

-But content marketing success requires more than just producing and distributing content assets (see random acts of content).
-Teams must take a strategic approach based on business goals and audience needs, articulated in a content marketing strategy (also known as a content marketing framework).
+But success requires more than just producing and distributing content assets.
+Teams must take a strategic approach based on business goals and audience needs, articulated in a strategy (also known as a content marketing framework).

 Content marketing is arguably an even more important strategy for business-to-business marketing than for B2C.
 Consider that B2B buying cycles are often longer and more complex, and today’s buyers conduct extensive research on their own before making a purchase.
 That means B2B companies need to deliver a steady supply of valuable, high-quality content that meets the informational needs of buyers at every step and keeps them engaged over time.

-The ROI of content marketing is well established, and content marketing has become a near-ubiquitous strategy among B2B companies.
+The ROI of content marketing is well established, and it has become a near-ubiquitous strategy among B2B companies.
 Consider the following: